 It has enough appeal to grab your attention, and even give you pause for consideration, but you just don’t know…hmmmmm…

 Maybe it’s the style that catches your eye.
-Not every piece you find in thrift stores are old and outdated.
+Not every piece you find in thrift stores is old and outdated.
 In fact, you may have already discovered that it isn’t uncommon to find pieces here and there that still have the retail tags attached.